What is Respiratory System?

-The respiratory system is composed of organs and tissues which help us in breathing.
-The main parts of this system include the pair of lungs, a series of airways for air passages, blood vessels, and the muscles that facilitate in breathing.
+The respiratory system consists of a group of organs and tissues that help us to breathe.
+The main parts of this system include a pair of lungs, a series of airways for air passages, blood vessels, and the muscles that facilitate breathing.

 - The energy is generated by the breakdown of glucose molecules in all living cells of the human body.